American Society of Plastic Surgeons

 Public Perceptions Need Improvement

-In 1994, ASPS President Elvin G. Zook, MD, of Springfield, IL, made changing this perception one of the top priorities of his tenure.
-He promoted changing the name of the Society from American Society of Plastic and Reconstructive Surgeons (ASPRS) to American Society of Plastic Surgeons (ASPS) in an effort to convince people that plastic surgeons and reconstructive surgeons are one and the same, not two different types of surgeon, as the old name of the society seemed to imply.
+In 1994, ASPS President Elvin G. Zook, MD, of Illinois, made changing this perception one of the top priorities of his tenure.
+He promoted changing the name of the Society from the American Society of Plastic and Reconstructive Surgeons (ASPRS) to the American Society of Plastic Surgeons (ASPS) in an effort to convince people that plastic surgeons and reconstructive surgeons are one and the same, not two different types of surgeon, as the old name of the society seemed to imply.

 His initiative took five years to win enough support to pass, but in 1999, the society officially became the American Society of Plastic Surgeons.